 It’s a hororr movie set against the backdrop of the cutthroat world of modelling, and in Refn’s hands, being the Next Big Thing becomes a very bloody contact sport.

-It’s a sweating, pulsating nightmare-scape of the best and worst motifs from every young dreamer’s story of making it in LA – the visuals are sublime, the soundtrack is scorching hot and it’s a story about Hollywood only the 45 year old Dane could possibly make.
+It’s a sweating, pulsating nightmarescape of the best and worst motifs from every young dreamer’s story of making in in LA – the visuals are sublime, the soundtrack is scorching hot and it’s a story about Hollywood only the 45 year old Dane could possibly make.

-I wanted to make a horror film about beauty — I didn’t want to make a horror film about fashion or models.
-[Beauty] is much more universal.
+I wanted to make a horror film about beauty.
+I didn’t want to make a horror film about fashion or models.
+I wanted to make it about beauty, which is much more universal.
 I felt the fashion world was a great backdrop because it’s such a fairy tale landscape.
 It’s such a heightened reality.
 It’s so silly and funny, but yet also quite horrifying.
 It’s extreme on both ends.

 In making a film about LA in LA is it your way of subverting Hollywood from the inside out?

 I love Los Angeles and I can’t drive a car.
 That says a lot.
 Hollywood is a state of mind in a way.
 It’s a kind of supernatural world we’re sucked into.
 A dream factory, whatever you want to call it.
 Both Drive and Neon Demon is very much about the Hollywood mythology.